aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ## KarpenterNodeInstanceProfile
 This section creates an [EC2 Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that includes the node role named `KarpenterNodeRole`, with the cluster name appended.
-For example, with a cluster name of `joe-karpenter-demo`, the instance profile name would look like:
+For example, with a cluster name of `bob-karpenter-demo`, the instance profile name would look like:

-`KarpenterNodeInstanceProfile-joe-karpenter-demo`
+`KarpenterNodeInstanceProfile-bob-karpenter-demo`

 ```